Karly96/Course-Project1/README.md

-# Course-Project1
+# "Reproducible Research" Course Project 1 Submission

 This is my submission for the Coursera assignment, for the Reproducible Research course.

 The files in this repo are:

 * The R Markdown document, containing the R code and written explanations, can be found in the file [PA1_template.Rmd](PA1_template.Rmd).
 The same document, in Markdown format, can be found at [PA1_template.md](PA1_template.md), and the HTML version at [PA1_template.html](PA1_template.html).
-* The [‚Äúfigure‚Äù](figure) folder contains all of the graphs created in the markdown document.
+* The [ìfigureî](figure) folder contains all of the graphs created in the markdown document.
-* The dataset used within the assignment has the file name [‚Äúactivity.zip‚Äù](activity.zip).
+* The dataset used within the assignment has the file name [ìactivity.zipî](activity.zip).
 * Image files for rendering the html version of the markdown file: [PA1_template_files](PA1_template_files).

 Below is a copy of the original README file, from the original repo, where information on both the raw data set and the course assignment is detailed.